baklazaner/botpress-messenger/README.md

 # botpress-messenger

-Official Facebook Messenger connector for Botpress.
+Official Facebook Messenger connector module for [Botpress](http://github.com/botpress/botpress).
 This module has been build to accelerate and facilitate development of Messenger's bots.

 ## Installation